ucsd-ets/openedx-caliper-tracking/README.md

 }
 ```

-in `/edx/app/edxapp/lms.env.json` and `/edx/app/edxapp/cms.env.json` files of edx installation.

-2. Restart your server.
+Restart your server.

-Event logs can be found in `/edx/var/logs/tracking/tracking.log`.
+Transformed event logs can be found in `/edx/var/logs/tracking/tracking.log`.